wdarking/nyt-books-bestsellers/README.md

 cp .env.example .env
 ```
 #### 3. Install dependencies and start dev server
 Run `npm install` to install the project dependencies.
-After that you can run `npm run dev` and aceesss it on http://localhost:5173/
+After that, you can run `npm run dev` and access it on http://localhost:5173/